Criminal Defense Information

 Since 1992, the likelihood of an arrest leading to a conviction has generally risen.
 Although some defendants think that they can “beat the system” on their own, having an experienced criminal defense attorney on your side is the only way to prevent becoming another statistic.

-Martens Law Office in Boise, Idaho believes strongly in aggressively defending clients who face serious misdemeanor or felony criminal charges.
+Our team at Martens Law Office, P.C., in Boise, Idaho, believes strongly in aggressively defending clients who face serious misdemeanor or felony criminal charges.

 As an experienced criminal defense attorney, Jared B. Martens energetically represents Idaho clients facing charges involving DUI / DWI, traffic violations, truck driver traffic violations, drug crimes, violent crimes, property crimes, and other criminal charges.